-A year ago, the world watched uncomfortably as Brie Larson handed Hollywood's highly accolade to Casey Affleck, a man accused of sexually harassing behavior and named in two lawsuits.
+A year ago, the world watched uncomfortably as Brie Larson handed Hollywood's highest accolade to Casey Affleck, a man accused of sexually harassing behavior and named in two lawsuits.
 Oscar has always danced happily with accused abusers, including Roman Polanski, Woody Allen and Harvey Weinstein.
 But after the explosive momentum of the #MeToo and #TimesUp movements over recent months, this year promised to be different.
 And then the exact same thing happened again.
 Do you know exactly what newly minted victors Kobe Bryant and Gary Oldman have been accused of?
 Because it's horrifying.

 On Sunday evening, Bryant shared the Oscar for best animated short for his work on "Dear Basketball."
 He told viewers, "As basketball players, we are really supposed to shut up and dribble.
 But I am glad we do a little bit more than that."
 Bryant also thanked his wife Vanessa for her support.